 You will quickly notice from her accent that Michelle was born and raised in the South.
 During her spare time, she loves spending time with her husband, daughters, and pets.
 She enjoys planting flowers, taking pictures, and belting out Broadway tunes.
 You may have a difficult time understanding her humor if you are not fluent in Friends quotes and all things Gilmore Girls.
 Pride and Prejudice is her favorite movie, Harry Potter her favorite book series, and To Kill a Mockingbird her favorite book.
 Coffee helps her function, social events make her nervous, and opossums give her the creeps.

 Michelle has taught English for over seventeen years.
 Over the course of her career as an educator, she has taught at both the junior high and high school levels.
 She earned her M.A. in Secondary Education and Educational Specialist degree from the University of Alabama.
 Along with Cade, Michelle currently teaches English at Oxford High School in Oxford, Alabama.
 She periodically blogs about life as an educator at Bloggin’ in the Rain and loves to participate in education chats on Twitter.
+Her classroom blog is I’ll Write My Way Out.
+Check it out to see some student blogs as well.
 Follow her @ChellShel617.